itsjunetime/smserver/docs/IMCore_and_ChatKit.md

 /// Attempt to connect directly to the daemon if ([controller connectToDaemon]) {
 	/// Do your IMCore/ChatKit stuff here
-	/// e.g. send a text, send a reaction, create a new conversation, etc } else {
+	/// e.g. send a text, send a tapback, create a new conversation, etc } else {
 	/// If it failed to connect to the daemon for whatever reason NSLog(@"Couldn't connect to daemon :(");